danail-branekov/connection-reset-case/README.md

 ## 20180918: The corrupted message
 Remember the pipes pairs and the JSON messages parent/child processes talk to each other?
 If you ever wrote some code utilising JSON communication you know that JSON marshalling/unmarshalling is an inevitable part of the game.

-We came across an [old moby issue](https://github.com/moby/moby/issues/14203#issuecomment-174177790), according to the people involved, the writing end of the pipe encodes a new line (`\n`) as last character in the message, but that last character not always gets into the reader's decoding buffer.
+We came across an [old moby issue](https://github.com/moby/moby/issues/14203#issuecomment-174177790); according to the people involved, the writing end of the pipe encodes a new line (`\n`) as last character in the message.
+But that last character doesn't always get into the reader's decoding buffer.
 Therefore it may happen that the reader has reached the last useful character (`}`) of the JSON message and thinks that the message is over.
 However, it finds an obsolete new line character remaining in the pipe and freaks out.
 Maybe we could inspect our inter-process communication very-VERY-**VERY** closely and find where such a new line could come from.
 * Hope level: 1
 * Desperation level: 10

 ## 20180927: Let's get rid of that new line
-The only place `runc` would add an additional new line to the pareht-child JSON message is [this one](https://github.com/opencontainers/runc/blob/aaf210ac5dcf1b26871558cf6532d71772d4cd70/libcontainer/nsenter/nsexec.c#L769).
+The only place `runc` would add an additional new line to the parent-child JSON message is [here](https://github.com/opencontainers/runc/blob/aaf210ac5dcf1b26871558cf6532d71772d4cd70/libcontainer/nsenter/nsexec.c#L769).
 Let's update our custom `runc` build in our CI with a version that has this line removed
 * Hope level: 2
 * Desperation level: 10